why Amicus Therapeutics Inc. [FOLD] is a Good Choice for Investors After New Price Target of $16.90

-Amicus Therapeutics Inc. [NASDAQ: FOLD] slipped around -0.11 points on Thursday, while shares priced at $9.55 at the close of the session, down -1.14%.
-The company report on September 30, 2021 that SHAREHOLDER NOTICE: Brodsky & Smith Announces an Investigation of ARYA Sciences Acquisition Corp IV (Nasdaq – ARYD).
+Amicus Therapeutics Inc. [NASDAQ: FOLD] jumped around 0.28 points on Tuesday, while shares priced at $10.10 at the close of the session, up 2.85%.
+The company report on October 5, 2021 that SHAREHOLDER ALERT: Levi & Korsinsky, LLP Notifies Investors of an Investigation into the Fairness of the Merger of Amicus Therapeutics, Inc. with ARYA Sciences Acquisition Corp IV.

-Law office of Brodsky & Smith announces that it is investigating potential claims against the Board of Directors of ARYA Sciences Acquisition Corp IV (“ARYA IV” or the “Company”) (NASDAQ:ARYD) for possible breaches of fiduciary duty and other violations of federal and state law in connection with an agreement pursuant to which ARYA IV, a special purpose acquisition company, will combine with the gene therapy business of Amicus Therapeutics, Inc. (“Amicus”) (NASDAQ:FOLD), and result in Amicus’ gene therapy business becoming Caritas Therapeutics, Inc., (“Caritas”), which will be a publicly-listed company.
-Under the terms of the agreement, ARYA IV shareholders will retain ownership of 24% of the combined company.
+New York, New York–(Newsfile Corp. – October 4, 2021) – The following statement is being issued by Levi & Korsinsky, LLP:.

-The investigation concerns whether the ARYA IV Board breached its fiduciary duties to shareholders by failing to conduct a fair process, including the dilution of ownership interest in the combined company.If you own shares of ARYA IV stock and wish to discuss the legal ramifications of the investigation, or have any questions, you may e-mail or call the law office of Brodsky & Smith who will, without obligation or cost to you, attempt to answer your questions.
-You may contact Jason L. Brodsky, Esquire, or Marc L. Ackerman, Esquire at Brodsky & Smith, Two Bala Plaza, Suite 805, Bala Cynwyd, PA 19004, visit https://www.brodskysmith.com/cases/arya-sciences-acquisition-corp-iv-nasdaq-aryd/, or call toll free 855-576-4847.
+To: All Persons or Entities who purchased Amicus Therapeutics, Inc. (NASDAQ: FOLD) (“Amicus” or the “Company”) stock prior to September 29, 2021.

 What do top market gurus say about Amicus Therapeutics Inc. [FOLD]?